 How to Get Crayon Off the Wall: 5 Best Methods (Tested)

 If your walls have a semi-gloss or satin sheen, you can remove crayon marks in minutes.
-If your walls have a matte or flat paint sheen, exercise caution so you don’t take off your paint.
+For matte or flat paint sheens, exercise caution so you don’t stain the walls.

-I drew on my wall and hand-tested the top methods for removing crayon marks.
-These are the five best ways to get crayon off the wall.
+I drew on my wall and hand-tested the top ways to remove crayon marks.
+Here’s what worked.

 Top Five Ways to Get Crayon off the Wall

-While we tried these methods, all paint is different.
-So, if you have a flat sheen on the wall (it looks matte, not shiny), test these methods in an inconspicuous place to ensure they don’t leave stains or lift your paint.
+We used these methods on a wall with a satin paint sheen.
+If you have a flat sheen on the wall (it looks matte, not shiny), test these methods in an inconspicuous place to ensure they don’t leave stains or lift your paint.

 Best Thing to Get Crayon Off Walls: Magic Eraser